-The Merrion is regarded as one of the finest luxury five star Dublin hotels, an ideal location for those wishing to explore the shopping delights of Ireland’s capital city.
+The Merrion is the finest luxury five star hotel in Dublin city centre, ideally located for those wishing to explore the sophisticated shopping opportunities of Ireland’s capital city.
 Below is some information on some of the city’s principal shopping areas.

 Grafton Street is one of the two principal shopping streets in Dublin city centre, running from St. Stephen's Green in the south to College Green in the north.
 The street was named after the first Duke of Grafton, who owned land in the area.
-The street was developed from a then existing country lane by the Dawson family in 1708, after whom the parallel Dawson Street is named.
+The Dawson family developed the street from a country lane by in 1708, and the parallel Dawson Street is named after them.

 Since the 1980s, the street has been mostly pedestrianised, with the exception of the short stretch running between Nassau Street and College Green.
-This short stretch contains two notable Dublin landmarks, the eighteenth century Trinity College Provost's House and the late twentieth century statue of Molly Malone, which has become a popular Dublin meeting place.
-A life-size bronze statue of Phil Lynott was unveiled on Harry Street, off Grafton Street, on 19th August 2005.
+This section contains two notable Dublin landmarks, the 18th-century Trinity College Provost's House and the late 20th-century statue of Molly Malone, which has become a popular Dublin meeting place.
+A life-size bronze statue of musician Phil Lynott of Thin Lizzy was unveiled on Harry Street, off Grafton Street, in 2005.

-Grafton Street is also home to Ireland’s most beautiful lifestyle store, Brown Thomas, which since 1849 has offered an unparalleled retail experience for Dubliners and visitors alike.
-Weir & Sons located at the bottom of Grafton Street have been Ireland’s leading jewellers since 1869 carrying more gold, diamonds and world-renowned brands than any other jeweller in Ireland.
+Grafton Street is also home to Ireland’s most beautiful lifestyle store, Brown Thomas, which since 1849 has offered an unparalleled retail experience to Dubliners and visitors alike.
+Weir & Sons, located at the bottom of Grafton Street, has been Ireland’s leading jewellers since 1869 carrying more gold, diamonds and world-renowned brands than any other jeweller in Ireland.
 A branch of the popular Avoca Handweavers is located on Suffolk St., at the Trinity College end of Grafton St.

-Buskers, including musicians, poets and mime artists commonly perform to the shopping crowds.
-This scene was portrayed in the 2006 film Once, starring Glen Hansard of The Frames, a former and occasional Grafton Street buskers.
+Buskers, including musicians, poets and mime artists, commonly perform to the shopping crowds.
+This scene was portrayed in the 2006 Oscar-winning film ‘Once’, starring Glen Hansard of The Frames, himself a former and occasional Grafton Street busker.

-O'Connell Street is Dublin's main thoroughfare, or at least it has been since the eighteenth century.
-The spot formerly occupied by Nelson's Pillar, and now by The Spire, traditionally has been seen to mark the city centre, or An Lár in the Irish.
-The streets off O'Connell Street on either side, Henry St, Abbey St, Earl St, Talbot St and Parnell St, are the shopping area of choice for many Dubliners.
+The streets off either side of O'Connell Street - Henry St, Abbey St, Earl St, Talbot St and Parnell St - are the shopping area of choice for many Dubliners.
 Here you'll find a range of quality shops offering a range of real bargains as opposed to brand labels.

-Clery's on O'Connell Street and Arnotts and Roches Stores on Henry Street are three of Dublin's biggest department stores, and Easons is the oldest and largest bookseller and stationer in town.
-Many of the major UK and international outlets occupy the ILAC Centre and the Jervis Street Centre at the end of Henry Street.
+Clerys on O'Connell Street and Arnotts on Henry Street are two of Dublin's biggest department stores, while Easons is the oldest and largest bookseller and stationer in town.
+Many of the major UK and international chains occupy units in the ILAC Centre and the Jervis Street Centre at the end of Henry Street.
 Spend some time browsing the open-air stalls of the traders on Moore Street, the self-appointed custodians of Dublin wit.
 (Warning: Dublin wit usually requires someone to be on the receiving end - it may be you.)

 Powerscourt Townhouse Centre

-The Powerscourt Centre is a fine example of Dublin's Georgian architecture; the house is unique in showing the transition from rococo style to neo-classic under one roof.
-Meldon, in his 'Views of Dublin' (1779) said the house 'may be considered in point of consequence of appearance and architectural embellishment, as the third private edifice in Dublin.'
+A fine example of Dublin's Georgian architecture; the house is unique in showing the transition from the rococo style to neo-classical under one roof.
+Meldon, in his 'Views of Dublin' (1779), said that the house 'may be considered in point of consequence of appearance and architectural embellishment, as the third [most important] private edifice in Dublin.'